typia.assert() โ throw on the first invalid field

 *

-* primarily intended for specialized AI agent libraries or custom validation
+* Primarily for AI agent libraries or custom validation scenarios needing

 */